mrvoh/meta_learning_multilingual_doc_classification/README.md

+# IMPORTANT:
+I recently found I created a bug while cleaning this repo, resulting in far worse performance.
+I will update the repo soon.

 # Multilingual and cross-lingual document classification: A meta-learning approach
 This repository is based on the work of Antreas Antoniou, [How To Train Your MAML](https://github.com/AntreasAntoniou/HowToTrainYourMAMLPytorch).
 ## Contents